The Festival Saturday 18 September 2027 Annual 2027 to 2032

 A single day, built for six years.

 A flagship First Nations cultural, tourism and workforce development programme on Wakka Wakka Country, in the South Burnett region of Queensland.
-Annual delivery from 2027 to 2032, on the road to the Brisbane 2032 Games.
+One day a year, every year, from 2027 to 2032.
+On the road to the Brisbane 2032 Games.

 Aerial view of the Cherbourg Festival main stage.